 My daughter doesn’t touch our mobiles and laptops and in fact, watches rhymes only on the TV through Google Chromecast.
 This serves two purposes- she watches rhymes on a big screen and with a good distance between her eyes and the screen.

 Don’t say your child doesn’t listen to you.
 This is the lamest excuse I hear.
-Your child is say 2 yo doesn’t listen to you, who is like 25-30 yo?
+Your child who is say 2 yo doesn’t listen to you, who is say 25-30 yo!
 Seriously?

 4. Make Them Independent

 No child is young to learn anything and I say this from my experience.
 My daughter eats all her meals by herself and I don’t feed her anymore.
 I do small bites of roti, she takes some sabji, dips it in daal, and eats.
 Of course, she spills sometimes, but that’s ok.
 She is learning to eat by herself.
 This continues at the restaurants too.